Assumption of Mary: Public holidays

 Patoleo (sweet rice cakes) are the pièce de résistance of the Assumption feast celebration among Goan Catholics.

+15 August marks the earliest recorded Marian celebration, maintaining its status as a mandatory holy day and gaining even deeper theological weight after the 1950 papal dogma of the Assumption.
+Its historical roots trace back to ancient Palestine, where an early 6th-century eulogy on Saint Theodosius by Bishop Theodore of Petra recorded that local monks annually honored the Mother of God through a solemn memorial feast.
+As referred above, emperor Mauritius in 602 established the feast as a public holiday across his dominions.
+Its official title was the "Falling Asleep of the Mother of God" (Koίμησις Θεοτόκου).

-Assumption Day on 15 August is a nationwide public holiday in Andorra, Austria, Belgium, Burundi, Cameroon, Central African Republic, Chile, Republic of Congo, Côte d'Ivoire, Croatia, Colombia, Costa Rica, Cyprus, East Timor, France, Gabon, Greece, Georgia, Republic of Guinea, Haiti, Italy, Lebanon, Liechtenstein, Lithuania, Luxembourg, Republic of North Macedonia, Madagascar, Malta, Mauritius, Monaco, Montenegro (Albanian Catholics), Paraguay, Philippines (Maragondon, Cavite), Poland (coinciding with Polish Army Day), Portugal, Romania, Rwanda, Senegal, Seychelles, Slovenia, Spain, Syria, Tahiti, Togo, and Vanuatu; and was also in Hungary until 1948.
+Assumption Day is today a nationwide public holiday in Andorra, Austria, Belgium, Burundi, Cameroon, Central African Republic, Chile, Republic of Congo, Côte d'Ivoire, Croatia, Colombia, Costa Rica, Cyprus, East Timor, France, Gabon, Greece, Georgia, Republic of Guinea, Haiti, Italy, Lebanon, Liechtenstein, Lithuania, Luxembourg, Republic of North Macedonia, Madagascar, Malta, Mauritius, Monaco, Montenegro (Albanian Catholics), Paraguay, Philippines (Maragondon, Cavite), Poland (coinciding with Polish Army Day), Portugal, Romania, Rwanda, Senegal, Seychelles, Slovenia, Spain, Syria, Tahiti, Togo, and Vanuatu; and was also in Hungary until 1948.

 It is also a public holiday in parts of Germany (parts of Bavaria and Saarland), Switzerland (in 14 of the 26 cantons) and Bosnia and Herzegovina.
 In Guatemala, it is observed in Guatemala City and in the town of Santa Maria Nebaj, both of which claim her as their patron saint.
 Also, this day is combined with Mother's Day in Costa Rica and parts of Belgium.

 Prominent Catholic, Eastern Orthodox, and Oriental Orthodox countries in which Assumption Day is an important festival but is not recognised by the state as a public holiday include the Czech Republic, Ireland, Mexico, the Philippines and Russia.
 In Bulgaria, the Feast of the Assumption is the biggest Eastern Orthodox Christian celebration of the Holy Virgin.
 Celebrations include liturgies and votive offerings.
 In Varna, the day is celebrated with a procession of a holy icon, and with concerts and regattas.